FFebruary is Feedback month at Strong Training and Executive Coaching in NYC! We’ll delve into all aspects of this ‘F’ word all month, so stay tuned!

 substantially if I had been given more feedback.”
 Now if that doesn’t just break your heart as a manager.

 So, what are we waiting for?
-We know feedback helps increase performance, decreases turnover, strengthens morale and creates a culture of trust and transparency; so let’s set an intention right now to embrace these feedback conversations, not just during performance review season, but all year long.
+We know feedback helps increase employee performance, decreases turnover, strengthens morale and creates a culture of trust and transparency; so let’s set an intention right now to embrace these feedback conversations, not just during performance review season, but all year long.